shm379/wp-jibres/readme.txt

 *   Works on any servers
 *	Backup part of your data

+HELP DEVELOP THIS PLUGIN

+The wp-jibres plugin is hosted on GitHub, if you want to help out with development or testing then head over to https://github.com/jibres/wp-jibres/

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.